joubbi/check_g-tap_power/README.md

 This is a script that checks the AC status of a Gigamon G-TAP-ATX.
 The script logs in and connects with telnet to the tap, then issues a "show system" and looks for the power status.
-(The tap doesn't support a more secure protocol)
+(The device doesn't support a more secure protocol)

 Tested with G-TAP-ATX   Firmware Version: 2.2.27